 This Part 2 of our Customer Onboarding blog series focuses on automated ways for customers to help themselves.
 In Part 1, we covered how training can be used for onboarding via on-demand training, instructor-led training, and public webinars.

 Automated onboarding is great for organizations that require low-touch, high-volume customer success, such as “freemium” or self-service products.
 It’s not possible for customer success managers (CSMs) to provide 1:1 training at scale.

 In this blog post we dive deeper into in-app messaging, email drips, and knowledge banks.
-For a 1-page guide to all ten strategies, remember to download our free 10-Step Checklist for Customer Onboarding.

 1. In-App Messaging